 But those living in poverty are also required to fast.
 Is the point of their fasting to understand something they already know?

 Looking at Ramadan through the lens of “cultivating sympathy for the poor and hungry” would be like looking at the universe through a pinhole.
 It not only gives an extremely limited view, it is a view that can only come out of a certain perspective.

 The purpose of Ramadan is not solely about humanizing those who suffer poverty and hunger all year round; it is not just about cultivating generosity; Ramadan is not even solely about fasting, either.
 Ramadan is about the Quran.

 Ramadan is the month in which the Quran was first revealed to the Messenger of Allah (PBUH).
 It was in this month that the Prophet, as he was known to do, went to the Cave of Hira’ to contemplate.

 Those of us who feel weighed down by all the suffering we see in the news, corruption in politics, and the rising tide of bigotry and self-worship will understand the Prophet’s (PBUH) motivation to go to the Cave of Hira’.

 He (PBUH) needed to get away and be with himself, to be introspective, to reflect on the state of his world.
-He saw the greed and abuse of power, the horrible treatment of the weak in his society, the rampant idol worship and it weighed heavily on his heart.
+He saw the greed and abuse of power, the horrible treatment of the weak in his society, and the rampant idol worship, and it weighed heavily on his heart.

 He (PBUH) was seeking understanding of his world through a greater lens.
 He was seeking God.